sadaqabdo/Airport-Managment-J/README.md

 Airport System Management with Java and Oracle.

 # Guide for the comrades to use the repo
-Everyone make a pull request and create his own branch and we will then, after each commit and validation of the commit, merge the changes to the main branch.
+Everyone should fork the repo, make a pull request and create his own branch and then, after each commit and the commit's validation, we will merge the changes to the main branch.